PlumpMath/gradle-settings-classloader-issue/Readme.md

 ## What is this?
-This repo contains the minimal set of files to demonstrate an issue in gradle classloading between the settings.gradle file and subproject plugin users.
+This repo contains a minimalistic sample project demonstrating an issue in gradle classloading between the settings.gradle file and subproject plugin users.

 This repo was created solely as a support tool for the following gradle forums thread: